Saka: Eleke Sazy Burial Complex ()

+Berel burial mound ()

+Near the selo of Berel in the Katonkaragay District of eastern Kazakhstan (49.3732082°N 86.4380264°E) excavations of ancient burial mounds have revealed artefacts the sophistication of which are encouraging a revaluation of the nomadic cultures of the 3rd and 4th centuries BC.

-Pazyryk culture
+Pazyryk culture ()

 Saka burials documented by modern archaeologists include the kurgans at Pazyryk in the Ulagan (Red) district of the Altai Republic, south of Novosibirsk in the Altai Mountains of southern Siberia (near Mongolia).
 Archaeologists have extrapolated the Pazyryk culture from these finds: five large burial mounds and several smaller ones between 1925 and 1949, one opened in 1947 by Russian archaeologist Sergei Rudenko.
 The burial mounds concealed chambers of larch-logs covered over with large cairns of boulders and stones.

 The Pazyryk culture flourished between the 7th and 3rd century BC in the area associated with the Sacae.

 Ordinary Pazyryk graves contain only common utensils, but in one, among other treasures, archaeologists found the famous Pazyryk Carpet, the oldest surviving wool-pile oriental rug.
 Another striking find, a 3-metre-high four-wheel funerary chariot, survived well-preserved from the 5th to 4th century BC.

-Tillia Tepe treasure
+Southern Siberian kurgans excavated in the 18th century

+During the 18th century and the Russian expansion into Siberia, many Saka kurgans were plundered, sometimes by independent grave-robbers or sometimes officially at the instigation of Peter the Great, but usually without any archaeological records being taken.
+Only the general location where they were excavated is known, between modern Kazakhstan and the Altai Mountains.

+Many of these artefacts were part of the archaeological presents sent by Matvey Gagarin, Governor of Siberia based in Tobolsk, to Peter the Great in Saint-Petersburg in 1716.
+They are now located in the Hermitage Museum in Saint-Petersburg, and form the Siberian Collection of Peter the Great.
+Their estimated datation ranges from the 7th century BC to the 1st century BC, depending on the artefacts.